All Episodes

 It is what it is.

-Um like the video, guys on YouTube.
+So, like the video, guys, on YouTube.

-The rumble numbers are going up.
+The Rumble numbers are going up.

-So you guys are coming on over.
+So, you guys are coming on over.

 Do we drop the link in the chat for that?